smhurf/lewagon_challenges/02-Data-Toolkit/02-Data-Sourcing/03-Text-Extraction-with-Regex/README.md

 - `.`           Matches **any character** other than newline

 Tokens can work in pair with quantifiers.<br>
-**Quantifiers** specifies how often that a preceding element is allowed to occur, just like we did in this Regex:
+**Quantifiers** specify how often a preceding element is allowed to occur, just like we did in this Regex:

 ```python
 r"\d{10}"
 ```

-The most common quantifiers:
+The most common quantifiers are:

 - `?` The question mark indicates **zero or one** occurrences of the preceding element.
 For example, colou?r matches both "color" and "colour".
 - `*` The asterisk indicates **zero or more** occurrences of the preceding element.
 For example, ab*c matches "ac", "abc", "abbc", "abbbc", and so on.